Falling or Flying: Two Sides of the Same Dream

 🕊 Final Thought: It's Not About Direction—It's About Meaning

-Whether you're falling or flying, your soul is speaking.
+Whether you’re falling or flying, your soul is speaking.
+The real question is your dream’s purpose, not its destination.

-So next time the sky takes you—or the ground gives way—don’t just wake up and shrug it off.
+So next time the sky takes you, or the ground gives way, don’t just wake up and shrug it off.

+Write it down.
+Lean in.
 There’s power in the plummet.
 And wisdom in the wings.

 Ready to Decode Your Dreams?